 The following valve and structural heart repairs are commercially available.
 For information on investigational structural heart procedures, please see our research page.

-MitraClip is the first transcatheter mitral valve repair therapy available in the United States.
+MitraClip is the first catheter-based mitral valve repair therapy available in the United States.
 The device is placed via a catheter from the femoral vein and does not require a chest incision, use of a heart-lung machine, or stopping of the heart.

 Our center participated in the clinical trials that evaluated this device, and we continue to evaluate its use in other types of patients with mitral regurgitation.

 Hypertrophic cardiomyopathy is an inherited condition where the septum, which separates the right and left ventricles, becomes thick and obstructs blood flow out of the heart.
-The small area of the septum that obstructs blood flow may be restored to normal thickness with either a catheter-based procedure called septal ablation or heart surgery.
+The small area of the septum that obstructs blood flow may be restored to normal thickness with a catheter-based procedure called septal ablation or with heart surgery.